 Citrix Virtual Apps and Desktops share a unified architecture called FlexCast Management Architecture (FMA).
-FMA’s key features are the ability to run multiple versions of Citrix Virtual Apps or Citrix Virtual Desktops from a single Site and integrated provisioning.
+FMA’s key features are the ability to run multiple versions of Citrix Virtual Apps or Citrix Virtual Desktops from a single site and integrated provisioning.

 This article is most helpful if you’re new to Citrix Virtual Apps and Desktops.
 If you currently have a 6.x or earlier XenApp farm, or a XenDesktop 5.6 or earlier site, see Changes in 7.x, too.

-This illustration shows the key components in a typical deployment, which is called a Site.
+This illustration shows the key components in a typical deployment, which is called a site.

 The Controller’s Broker Service tracks which users are logged on and where, what session resources the users have, and if users need to reconnect to existing applications.
-The Broker Service executes PowerShell cmdlets and communicates with a broker agent on the VDAs over TCP port 80.
+The Broker Service runs PowerShell cmdlets and communicates with a broker agent on the VDAs over TCP port 80.
 It does not have the option to use TCP port 443.

-Data from the Controller services is stored in the Site database.
+Data from the Controller services is stored in the site database.

 The Controller manages the state of desktops, starting and stopping them based on demand and administrative configuration.
-In some editions, the Controller allows you to install Profile Management to manage user personalization settings in virtualized or physical Windows environments.

-At least one Microsoft SQL Server database is required for every Site to store configuration and session information.
+At least one Microsoft SQL Server database is required for every site to store configuration and session information.
 This database stores the data collected and managed by the services that make up the Controller.
 Install the database within your data center, and ensure it has a persistent connection to the Controller.

-The Site also uses a Configuration Logging database and a Monitoring database.
-By default, those databases are installed in the same location as the Site database, but you can change this.
+The site also uses a configuration logging database and a monitoring database.
+By default, those databases are installed in the same location as the site database, but you can change this.

 Virtual Delivery Agent (VDA)

-The VDA is installed on each physical or virtual machine in your Site that you make available to users.
+The VDA is installed on each physical or virtual machine in your site that you make available to users.
 Those machines deliver applications or desktops.
 The VDA enables the machine to register with the Controller, which in turn allows the machine and the resources it is hosting to be made available to users.
 VDAs establish and manage the connection between the machine and the user device.
 VDAs also verify that a Citrix license is available for the user or session, and apply policies that are configured for the session.

 The VDA communicates session information to the Broker Service in the Controller through the broker agent in the VDA.
-The broker agent hosts multiple plugins and collects real-time data.
+The broker agent hosts multiple plug-ins and collects real-time data.
 It communicates with the Controller over TCP port 80.